 In order to guarantee the semantics of a loop, the parallel execution schedule for its iterations must respect the data dependence relations between the statements in the loop body [22, 15, 3, 32, 35].
 There are three possible types of dependences between two statements that access the same memory location: flow (read after write), anti (write after read), and output (write after write).
 Flow dependences express a fundamental relationship about the data flow in the program.
-Anti and output dependences, also known as memoryrelated dependences, are caused by the reuse of memory, e.g., program variables.
-If there are flow dependences between accesses in
+Anti and output dependences, also known as memory-related dependences, are caused by the reuse of memory, e.g., program variables.
+If there are flow dependences between accesses in different iterations of a loop, then the semantics of the loop cannot be guaranteed unless those iterations are executed in order of iteration number because values that are computed (produced) in an iteration of the loop are used (consumed) during some later iteration.
+If there are no flow dependences, but there are anti or output dependences between iterations of a loop, then the loop must be modified to remove all such dependences before these iterations can be executed in parallel.
+In some cases, even flow dependences can be removed by simple algorithm substitution, e.g., reductions.
+Unfortunately, not all such situations can be handled efficiently.
+In order to remove certain types of dependences two transformations can be applied to the loop: privatization and reduction parallelization.

-&lt;sup>§Due to space limitations, this paper is an extended abstract of [24].
+[§] Due to space limitations, this paper is an extended abstract of [24].

-&lt;sup>†Center for Supercomputing Research & Development, 1308 W. Main St., Urbana, IL 61801, email: rwerger, padua@csrd.uiuc.edu.
+† Center for Supercomputing Research & Development, 1308 W. Main St., Urbana, IL 61801, email: rwerger, padua@csrd.uiuc.edu.
 Research supported in part by Intel and NASA Graduate Fellowships, and Army contract #DABT63-92-C-0033.
-This work is not necessarily representative of the positions or policies of the Army or the Government.
+This work is not necessarily representative